Radiculopathy VA Disability Ratings and Benefits

-- This means that that the nerve cannot function through either complete paralysis or partial paralysis.
-Paralysis ratings are broken up into four characterizations:
+- Paralysis—the nerve cannot function through either complete paralysis or partial paralysis.

-- The nerve is still functioning but is swollen, painful, and irritated.
+- Neuritis—the nerve is still functioning but is swollen, painful, and irritated.
 Neuritis will require at least one of three things: decreased ability to sense; muscle atrophy; or loss of reflexes.
-The ratings for neuritis are broken up into three categories:

-- This is when the nerve causes constant or occasional pain, often characterized by numbness or tingling.
-Neuralgia is broken up into two ratings:
+- Neuralgia—when the nerve causes constant or occasional pain, often characterized by numbness or tingling.

 Breaking Down the Nerve Groups